elazarl/10kthreads/README.md

 On high contention client sometimes stalls, a single thread is waiting at `epoll`, and the rest are holding a futex, probablly waiting on the `WaitGroup` to die.

 The size of the stack for each thread should be determinable by command line arguments.

+## Origin

+A very experience colleague has told me once, that one can't use a thread per-connection model for handling connections.

+- "You must use some sort of `epoll` or `select`, it wouldn't work otherwise!
+- "Why?
+What would happen if I use a thread per connection?"
+- "It wouldn't work, why won't you just try it and let me know?"

+So I tried it.